caryxing/parallelpump/README.md

-# parallelpump
+# Parallel Pump
 Asistant module.
-Pump items in a list with multi processes.
+Startup N multiple processes to handle items in a list.

-Quick Start
+Example
 -----------

 Parallel printing with mutex: